Corridor K: A Revived Relic of the 1960s

 A Threat to the Snowbird Mountains

 In North Carolina, the current plan for Corridor K is to build a new four-lane highway on unstable mountain terrain in the viewshed of the Appalachian Trail and upstream of prime trout waters.
-One segment would entail cutting a 2,870-foot tunnel under the Snowbird Mountains—a tunnel that would require a 24-hour on site emergency staff.
+NCDOT's plans would require two tunnels, together over a mile long, through the Snowbird and Cheoah Mountains.
+These tunnels would require 24-hour on-site emergency staff.
 As in Tennessee, the pyritic rock exposed by the project would result in acid-laden runoff in mountain streams.

 In both states, an alternative plan that takes advantage of existing roadways could be built now with available funds, but the state departments of transportation have resisted even considering these common sense solutions.